Getting Started

 Quick Start Checklist

-With all primitives in place, you now have a complete foundation for systematic AI development.
-The checklist below walks through the implementation sequence, building toward creating complete Agentic Workflows.
+With Skills and primitives in place, you now have a complete foundation for systematic AI development.
+The checklist below walks through the implementation sequence.

 Conceptual Foundation